-I’ve long been fascinated by books on espionage, and this contributed in no small part to me eventually joining the Dutch intelligence world, and lately, rejoining it in some fashion.
+I’ve long been fascinated by books on espionage, and this contributed in no small part to me eventually joining the Dutch intelligence world, and later, rejoining it in some fashion.

 Even people who have worked on the inside for many years often lack the bigger picture of just what they joined.
 “Need to know” means that random curiosity is not encouraged, even though there is a lot that is “nice to know” or even “good to know”.